dart-lang/language/working/macros/feature-specification.md

     * Number literals may be negated.
     * String literals may not contain any interpolation, but may be adjacent strings.
-    * List and Map literals may only contain any of the supported parameter types.
-If the parameter type specifies a generic type argument, it must be one of the allowed parameter types, recursively.
+    * List and Map literals may only contain entries matching any of the supported argument types.
+If the parameter type specifies a generic type argument, it must be one of the allowed parameter types or `Object`, recursively.
+Note that `Object` is allowed in order to exclude null items, but all the actual entries must be of one of the supported types.

     **TODO**: Do we want to allow more complex expressions?
 Could we allow constant expressions whose identifiers can be successfully resolved before